Is someone trying to exploit your trade mark? Is your product being copied?

 Good to know

 - Owners of patents, registered trade marks or designs and copyrights can defend themselves against imported or exported counterfeited or pirated products by requesting assistance from the federal customs administration.
 The customs agents can temporarily impound suspicious shipments at the border.
-For more information and fact sheets, go to the website of the Federal Customs Administration (www.ezv.admin.ch).
+For more information and fact sheets, go to the website of the Federal Office for Customs and Border Security (www.bazg.admin.ch).

 - www.swissreg.ch: The official publication for Swiss patents, trade marks and designs.
 You can look up trade marks, patents and designs online in the Swiss register of protective titles, for instance, if you want to find out if a particular trade mark is protected in Switzerland or a patent is still in force.